Los Angeles Airport Police

-The Los Angeles Airport Police Division (LAWAPD or LAXPD) is the airport police division of Los Angeles World Airports (LAWA), the city department that owns and operates two airports in Los Angeles: Los Angeles International Airport and Van Nuys Airport.
+The Los Angeles Airport Police is the airport police division of Los Angeles World Airports (LAWA), the city department that owns and operates two airports in Los Angeles: Los Angeles International Airport and Van Nuys Airport.
 It has more than 1,100 officers, security, and staff.
 Though it works very closely with the Los Angeles Police Department (LAPD), LAXPD is a separate entity, primarily due to the airport police having specialized training and funding resources.

 History

 Early history 1946–1959

 The Los Angeles Airport Police traces its beginnings to 1946, when the Los Angeles Airport was transferred from the War Department to the City of Los Angeles.
 The airport was later known informally as Los Angeles Jetport, finally becoming Los Angeles International Airport, with the three-letter IATA designator of LAX.
 Six armed Airport Guards and one supervisor were hired to provide physical security over City properties.

 The number expanded to nine in 1949, the same year that the officers were re-classified as Special Officers of the City of Los Angeles.
 The Special Officers were armed and worked for the Operations Bureau under the direction of the on-duty Superintendent of Operations.